Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 The bed file can be used for many downstream analysis tools, for example [genome_browser](http://genome-euro.ucsc.edu/index.html).

 Sometimes it might occur that insertions are stored outside the chromosome (i.e. the insertion position is bigger than the length of that chromosome).
-Also, reference genomes sometimes do not have the different chromosomes stored as roman numerals (for example `chrI`, `chrII`, etc.) but rather use different names.
+Also, reference genomes sometimes do not have the different chromosomes stored as roman numerals (for example `chrI`, `chrII`, etc.) but rather use different names (this originates from the chromosome names used in the reference genome).
 These things can confuse some analysis tools, for example the [genome_browser](http://genome-euro.ucsc.edu/index.html).
 To solve this, the python function [strip_redundant_insertions.py](#strip_redundant_insertionspy) is created.
 This creates a _clean.bed file where the insertions outside the chromosome are removed and all the chromosome names are stored with their roman numerals.